MahmoudHegazi/animation_calculator_old/README.md

 # animation_calculator

+main code = calculator_An.js
+animation_version_fulll = calculator.fla
-this is the map, I going to build JS calculator using adobe animation
+you have to download adobe animation to check this code sorry it's professional work this is the map, I going to build JS calculator using adobe animation

 I created this from scratch